 On August 20, 2019, the Company entered into a senior secured revolving credit facility with Ally Bank, as administrative agent and arranger (the "Ally Corporate Revolving Facility").
-The maximum principal amount of the Ally Corporate Revolving Facility was \$ no LIBOR floor.
+The maximum principal amount of the Ally Corporate Revolving Facility was \$

-200,000 , subject to availability under the borrowing base.
+, subject to availability under the borrowing base.
 Borrowings under the Ally Corporate Revolving Facility bore interest at LIBOR plus a